Aditi Mangaldas: Career

 Mangaldas has also choreographed works for the young British dancer Aakash Odedra and for her student Gauri Diwakar who has performed the two choreographies on international platforms.
 In June 2020 during the COVID lockdown, Mangaldas collaborated with fashion designer Sanjay Garg to make short films to raise money for artists needing support during the lockdown.
 She along with her dance company made many dance films to raise money for the artists, such as: Amorphous – the zero moment, WITHIN...
 From within, Connecting Across Space & Time, Krishna: The Melody Within and Sparsh, some of which were shown at international dance festivals including the Battery Dance Festival, New York.
 Her repertory members have been conducting Kathak classes for economically weaker students via the Sarvam Shakti Foundation in New Delhi and Gurgaon.

+In October 2023 Mangaldas performed her post-menopausal play Forbidden for sexual pleasure at the Sadler's Wells Theatre in London was given four stars by The Guardian, who called it "a refined but radical image of a post-menopausal woman confronting oppression and embracing pleasure".